 Apple chutney is a wonderful preserve that is especially tasty with meats such as pork.
 After all, pork is traditionally served with applesauce, so why not apple chutney?
 Chutney also makes a wonderful gift—and if it's homemade, it's extra special.
 You could give jars of it to your friends and family for Christmas, or simply as a thank-you gift to someone who has done something nice for you.

 Making chutney can also become a very nice business if you want to work from home.
 It isn't difficult to find buyers for the product, be it hotels and restaurants or customers at a local country fair or market.
 You will soon find that you have many regular customers who just keep on coming back for more.

 - 1 stainless steel or heavy-based saucepan (not aluminium)

 - 1 stainless steel jam funnel (optional, but less messy)

-- Approximately 6 x 450 g or 1 lb preserving jars
+- Approximately 6 x 450-gram or 1-pound preserving jars

 - Cooks muslin